kaustubhdeokar/Topic-wise-system-design/2.Basics/a. Partitioning.md

     this can be solved with virtual nodes - each physical node has multiple locations in the ring.

     Ex: Apache cassandra.

+### Another way of hashing

+rendezvous hashing - for every client - it returns a set of possible servers. if a server gets taken down, it requests the next server in it's set of possible servers.